Collapse Wasn’t Inevitable: We Locked Ourselves Out of Evolution

 They are the central mechanism of human evolution.
 They are how the body edits its own code.

 Recent research in neuroscience and evolutionary biology confirms that neuroplasticity — the brain’s capacity to rewire and adapt structurally and functionally throughout life — and epigenetic regulation — heritable changes in gene expression prompted by experience — are crucial drivers of real-time adaptation and evolutionary change.
+Epigenetics is the neurobiological system responsible for turning genes up or down, on or off, controlling how genes are read by the cell.
 Far from being rare exceptions, these mechanisms are now recognized as playing key roles in how organisms, especially humans, respond to shifting environments and shape their own evolutionary trajectories.

 This is not speculative.
 We know from studies of Holocaust survivors and their descendants that trauma rewrites the nervous system and is passed on epigenetically.
 We know from neuroscience that neuroplasticity allows the brain to rewire itself, strengthening some pathways while pruning others.
 We know that the limbic system and prefrontal cortex are in constant dialogue, reshaping how we process safety, threat, and meaning.